 Code navigation for translations or domains

-To navigate to the declaration of a key or a domain, position the caret at its usage and press Ctrl+B. Alternatively, Ctrl+Click (for Windows and Linux) or ⌘+Click (for macOS) the usage.
+To navigate to the declaration of a key or a domain, place the caret at its usage and press Ctrl+B. Alternatively, Ctrl+Click the usage.

 Missing Translation or Domain inspection